Catalog Entry and Schedule

 good use in their future studies.

-no computer programming,
+on any computer programming,

-paper, clay, or pipe-cleaners.
+from paper, clay, or pipe-cleaners.

 "The Symmetries of Things" by John H. Conway, Heidi Burgiel

-and Chaim Goodman-Strauss (A.K.Peters, Wellesley, MA, 2008)
+and Chaim Goodman-Strauss, (A.K.Peters, Wellesley, MA, 2008)

-"Symmetry" by Hermann Weyl (Princeton University Press, NJ,
+"Symmetry" by Hermann Weyl, (Princeton University Press, NJ,

 1952, new issue: Jan 1, 1983)